Frozenreflex/NeosLinuxExportFix/README.md

 # NeosLinuxExportFix
-Fixes exporting files not working on the Linux Native build of NeosVR
+Fixes exporting files not working on the Linux Native build of NeosVR.
+On my machine, screenshots end up in ``$HOME/Pictures/Neos VR``, and other files go in ``$HOME/Neos VR``.

 ## For Neos Developers
 ```cs